-The forehead lift, also known as a brow lift, provides a more youthful and refreshed appearance to the area above the eyes.
+The brow lift, also known as a forehead lift, provides a more youthful and refreshed appearance to the area above the eyes.
 The surgery can correct drooping eyebrows, furrows and horizontal lines (frown lines) along the forehead, and furrowed lines above the nose.
 The forehead lift can be performed as a less-invasive endoscopic procedure and is often combined with a facelift or eyelid surgery.

 Candidates for the forehead lift include men and women who are looking to improve an aged, tired or droopy appearance of the forehead area.
 Patients often complain of forehead lines which make them appear angry, tired or sad.
 The majority of patients are in the forty to sixty age group, though surgery can be performed on younger patients if necessary.
 A consultation with Dr. Kapoor in his Beverly Hills office will help to determine if the forehead lift is right for you.